joefang/logcollection_cmd/README.md

     To install and download golang go to  https://golang.org/

-### Here are some of features
+### Here are some of the features
     Display a specific log file in /var/log
-    Show the last n events of a specified file in /var/log Basic text/keyword filter of events
+    Show the last n events of a specified file in /var/log Basic text/keyword of filtered of events

 ### To Build the server